divelab/GOOD/docs/source/configs.rst

        ...

 .. note::
-   There shouldn't be any arguments with the same name, even in different argument classes.
+   There should not be any arguments with the same name, even in different argument classes.

 **Code completion & new arguments**

-When we connect our configs with the command line arguments, many IDEs will provide code-completion for our configs.
+When we connect our configs with the command line arguments, many IDEs will provide code completion for our configs.

 .. code-block:: python